openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

 - "Log battery changes": This records a battery change when you put a new battery in the pump.
 - "Log operating mode changes": This inserts a note in the AndroidAPS database whenever you start, stop or pause the pump.
 - "Log alerts": This records a note in the AndroidAPS database whenever the pump issues an alert (except reminders, bolus and TBR cancellation - those are not recorded).
 - "Enable TBR emulation": The Insight pump can only issue temporary basal rates (TBRs) up to 250%.
-To get round this restriction, TBR emulation will instruct the pump to deliver a delayed bolus for the extra insulin if you request a TBR of more than 250%.
+To get round this restriction, TBR emulation will instruct the pump to deliver a delayed bolus for the extra insulin if you request a TBR of more than 250%.<br><font color="red">Note: Just use one delayed bolus at a time as multiple delayed boluses at the same time might cause errors.</font>
 - "Recovery duration": This defines how long AndroidAPS will wait before trying again after a failed connection attempt.
 You can choose from 0 to 20 seconds.
 If you experience connection problems, choose a longer wait time.
     <br><br>Example for min. recovery duration = 5 and max. recovery duration = 20
     <br><br>no connection -> wait <b>5</b> sec.